-The equator divides the Pacific Ocean into two separate parts – the North Pacific Ocean and South Pacific Ocean.
+The equator divides the Pacific Ocean into two separate parts – the North Pacific Ocean and the South Pacific Ocean.

 Pacific means “peaceful” in Latin.
 It has the deepest trenches with an average depth of 3800m.

 2. Atlantic Ocean

 The Atlantic Ocean is situated between the Americas and European/African continents.
 The Atlantic Ocean is the second-largest and saltiest ocean in the world.

-The ocean bottom is composed of mid-Atlantic Ridge.
+The ocean bottom is composed of the mid-Atlantic Ridge.
 This submarine mountain range extends all the way from Iceland to 58 degrees South latitude.
 It’s part of the longest mountain range in the world.

 The Vikings, Portuguese, and Christopher Columbus have extensively explored the Atlantic Ocean.
 Similarly to this day, it’s being used for trade routes such as the transatlantic trade route.

 3. Indian Ocean

 The Indian Ocean is the third largest ocean surrounding a densely populated region.
 It contains an additional 20% of the water on Earth’s surface.

 It borders India in the North, East Africa, Australia, and the Southern Ocean.
 Because of the higher water temperature, it has limited marine life.